shiomairice/ECE585_TomasuloAlgorithm/README.md

 #INSTRUCTIONS FOR USE OF THIS PROGRAM:
 1. SETUP:

  a.
-Define the constants for the # of Reservation Stations && initialze RS objects
+Define the constants for the # of Reservation Stations

- b.
+ b. initialze Reservation Station objects

+ c.
 Define latency's

 2. INIT PROGRAM:

  a.Input the MIPS like instructions to your given program

+  Ex.
+ADD F1,F2,F3 // rd <- rs + rt

 3. RUN

- a. run makefile with "make all"
+ a. compile using makefile with "make all"

+ b. run program

 4. OUTPUT:

  a.
-Displays the register content each clock cycle
+Displays the register content of each clock cycle

  b.
 Displays the timing of the ISSUE EXECUTE WRITEBACK at each clock cycle

 ###This program follows the algorithm as stated by the following sources;
 1. Computer Architecture : A Quantitative Approach (5th Edition) by Hennessy, John L., Patterson, David A.